top of page

 2

-*Picture.
-Was open until at least 1930.
+Was open until 1960.
+It closed with enrollment of 21 students.
 Now Gone.
 Only an empty field remains.
 One-room schools of Allegan County p.
 15

 Allegan